mateeees/Pi-Switch/README.md

 Pi Switch is a project that turns your Raspberry Pi into multi purpouse on/off switch for your :
 * servers
 * computers
-* and theoreticaly anything you want to
+* and theoreticaly much more

 ## Website